yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-based-remoting.markdown

 ---
 layout: post
-title:  Space Based Remoting
+title: Overview
 categories: XAP97
-parent: programmers-guide.html
+parent: space-based-remoting-overview.html
-weight: 1200
+weight: 100
 ---

+{%comment%}
 {% summary %}Remoting allows you to use remote invocations of POJO services, with the space as the transport layer.{% endsummary %}

 # Overview
+{%endcomment%}

 {%section%}
 {%column width=60% %}